Power Sources, Models, Sustainability, Infrastructure and the Market

 - Energy costs

-- Fuel efficiency of FCEVs
+- Fuel efficiency in FCEVs

 - Fuel price